sherrymax/acs-examples/work-in-progress/contents-with-expiration-date/readme.md

 ### ACS : Custom Script Deployment
 1. Browse to the `classpathRoot` directory.
-For example, for Tomcat 6, browse to the `$TOMCAT_HOME/shared/classes/ directory`.
+For example, for Tomcat 6, browse to the `$TOMCAT_HOME/shared/classes/` directory.

 2. Update `alfresco-global.properties` as follows:
 ```